-- Checking in and out at the front desk by showing your ID badge is required. - Students must sanitize their desk and computer before leaving the testing room. - No cell phones, watches or other electronic devices allowed. - Food and drinks are not allowed inside the testing room. - Talking is not allowed at any time inside the testing room. - No backpacks, purses, books or overcoats may be taken into the testing room.
+- Checking in and out at the front desk by showing your ID badge is required. - No cell phones, watches or other electronic devices allowed. - Food and drinks are not allowed inside the testing room. - Talking is not permitted at any time inside the testing room. - No backpacks, purses, books, or overcoats may be taken into the testing room.
 All personal belongings should be left in your locker or the cabinets in the HRC.

-- Calculators, pencils and scratch paper are provided for use in the testing room. - Students may be assigned to a desk/computer so the area can be sanitized after use. - Students may not leave and re-enter the testing room during their testing time. - Test tickets, scratch paper, and written tests (if applicable) should be placed in the test box at the front counter.
-No tests, answer sheets or scratch paper may be taken out of the HRC.
+- Calculators, pencils, and scratch paper are provided for use in the testing room. - Students may be assigned to a desk/computer. - Students may not leave and re-enter the testing room during their testing time. - Test tickets, scratch paper, and written tests (if applicable) should be placed in the tray at the front counter.
+No tests, answer sheets or scratch paper may be taken out of the HRC without approval from your instructor.